Abraham1204/top-down-brief/README.md

 ## Credits

-Top-Down Brief is designed and maintained by Abraham Sarath ([theabrahambrand.com](https://theabrahambrand.com)).
+Top-Down Brief is designed and maintained by Abraham ([theabrahambrand.com](https://theabrahambrand.com)).
 Its structure applies the Pyramid Principle described by Barbara Minto in *The Pyramid Principle: Logic in Writing and Thinking*.
 This is an independent project, not affiliated with or endorsed by Barbara Minto or Minto International.

 ## License

-MIT © 2026 Abraham Sarath
+MIT © 2026 Abraham